GUIDE 2024

 Black Women Pay Gap

 Hispanic women earn 66 percent of the average earnings of Asian women.
-Statistics depict that the average earnings of the week for white, black, Hispanic, and Asian women are $817, $654, $617, and $937, respectively.
+Statistics show that the average weekly earnings for white, black, Hispanic, and Asian women are $817, $654, $617, and $937, respectively.

 Power Gap

-Less than five percent of CEOs of Fortune 500 companies are women.
+Less than five percent of Fortune 500 CEOs are women.
 Moreover, according to workplace diversity research, only 3.6 percent of individuals leading America’s Fortune 500 companies are women, compared to 96.4 percent of men.

 Class and Gender Wage Gap